 Firefighters investigating house fire on Sheldon Drive near Greenwell Springs Road

-BATON ROUGE - Baton Rouge Fire Department responded to a house fire at 2776 Sheldon Drive off of Choctaw Drive.
+BATON ROUGE - Baton Rouge Fire Department are investigating a house fire at 2776 Sheldon Drive off of Choctaw Drive.

 #UPDATE: The fire appears to be mostly under control.
 I’m being told by a neighbor that no one was in the house when the fire started.
 Still waiting on information from authorities to ensure no one was hurt. @WBRZ pic.twitter.com/lhj4vIoj6o— Trey Couvillion (@treycouvtv) July 7, 2019